Heckle1/AppController/README.md

   * libs: all libraries required by core program
   * libs/mon : all monitoring libs required by core to get in touch with monitoring system
   * libs/cloud : all cloud libs required by core to get connected to a cloud API
+  * lb-agent/ : lb-agent.py to be run on load balancing VM.

 ## Core